 Most middle schools have sixth, seventh, and eighth graders, which means kids may be as young as 11 or as old as 15 during their years there.
 Between those ages, kids grow in different ways and at their own pace.
 You just have to walk into a middle school to see the huge variation in both physical and emotional maturity.

-There are certain skills middle-schoolers are working toward developing by the time high school rolls around.
-Not sure what to expect in these years?
-Learn about the developmental milestones you can expect at this age.
+Middle-schoolers are working toward developing certain skills by the time high school rolls around.
+Learn about the developmental milestones at this age.

-As puberty begins, kids are likely to go through some big physical changes.
-If you’re wondering why you seem to be buying new clothes more often than usual, it’s because growth spurts are common now.
+As puberty begins, kids go through big physical changes.
+Growth spurts are common now.
 And though girls tend to develop earlier than boys, there’s a big difference in physical milestones among individual kids.

 Still, most middle-schoolers: